 The integrated HD (High Definition) audio provides jack retasking capability that allows the user to change the function for each jack through the audio driver.
-For example, in a 4-channel audio configuration, if a

-Rear speaker is plugged into the default Center/Subwoofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Rear speaker out.
+For example, in a 4-channel audio configuration, if a Rear speaker is plugged into the default Center/ Subwoofer speaker out jack, you can retask the Center/Subwoofer speaker out jack to be Rear speaker out.

-- To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
-If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on the next page.
+- To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - If your front panel audio supports Intel HD Audio standard, you can have both the front and back panel audio connectors active simultaneously.